Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

 \subsection{Homotopy groups for periodic patterns}

 We now apply the above results in the periodic setting.
 In this case the hulls associated to our patterns are CW complexes -- in fact, $\Om_t$ is a $d$-torus and $\Om_r$ is a manifold of dimension $d + d(d-1)/2$.
 The pro-homotopy groups may be replaced with the classical homotopy groups\footnote{This follows from the exact sequences associated to taking inverse limits and their first derived functors $\varprojlim^1$, which will be discussed in the next subsection.
 When $X$ is a CW complex, and so the tower of approximants may be taken as the constant diagram $X \xleftarrow{\mathrm{id}} X \xleftarrow{\mathrm{id}} \cdots$, we may identify $\varprojlim \pi_k(X) \cong \pi_k(X)$ and $\varprojlim^1 \pi_k(X) \cong 0$.}: results of the previous section still apply, but occurrences of $\ph_k$ may be replaced with $\pi_k$.
+Since all spaces in this section are connected CW complexes, we omit base points from homotopy groups.

 \begin{theorem} For $T$ a periodic pattern in $\R^d$ there are isomorphisms $\pi_k(\Om_r) \cong \pi_k(\SO(d))$ for $k>1$. \end{theorem}

 \begin{proof} This follows directly from Proposition \ref{prop: rot higher htpy Om_r}.
 Indeed $\pi_k(\Om_t) \cong 0$ for $k>1$ since $\Om_t$ is a $d$-torus and thus has trivial higher homotopy. \end{proof}